FailAcademy/learning/web-dev-foundation/_slides/week-08/02-intro-to-ajax-slides.md

 })
 ```

-We're setting the method to `GET` (because we're making get request) and setting the URL to the GitHub API **endpoint** where this data lives (more on endpoints in a minute...).
+We're setting the method to `GET` (because we're making a get request) and setting the URL to the GitHub API **endpoint** where this data lives (more on endpoints in a minute...).

 ---